svermeulen/nvim-teal-maker/ReadMe.md

 2. Place some `tl` files inside a `/teal` directory underneath one of the directories on the neovim `runtimepath` (see `:h runtimepath` for details).
 If you're not making a plugin and instead want to just write some neovim configuration in `teal`, you can also just add a `/teal` directory alongside your `init.lua` / `init.vim`

-3. Place a file named `tlconfig.lua` alongside the `/teal` directory with contents:
+3. Place a file named `tlconfig.lua` alongside the `/teal` directory with the following contents.
+See documentation for [tl](https://github.com/teal-language/tl) / [cyan](https://github.com/teal-language/cyan) for more details on this config file.

   ```
   return {